iPhone 16e vs Pixel 9a preview: which mini flagship to care about?

 Flat sides united

-Early on, we used to believe that the next iPhone SE would be shaped like an iPhone XR from the past — with rounded frames and thick-ish bezels.
-However, more recent reports from pretty trustworthy sources seem to iterate over and over that it will be dressed up in the shell of an iPhone 14.
-That means, aluminum frame and flat sides.
-The only difference would be that the camera on the back will be a single ring for the lonely 48 MP main camera.
+The iPhone 16e is "dressed" in the clothes of an iPhone 14, meaning it has an aluminum frame and flat sides.
+The big difference is that the camera on the back is a single ring for the lonely 48 MP main camera.
 No Dynamic Island on the front, too — it will rock the "classic" iPhone notch above the screen.

 Google's latest Pixel phones also adopted the flat sides, with the Pixel 9 sporting that super-shiny frame.
 Again, it is said that the Pixel 9a will have the same.
 It will also have that remodeled camera visor on the back — instead of going side to side like before, it will be in the flat pill shape that the latest Pixel 9 phones have.

-Fans of the classic iPhone mute toggle will find it on the iPhone SE 4.
-No Camera Control Button, no Action Button — good old "volume, power, mute" combo.
-The Google Pixel 9a is expected to have a power button and volume rocker as before.
+Fans of the classic iPhone mute toggle will not find it on the iPhone 16e, but instead you have the newer Action Button (but no Camera Control button here, though).
+The Google Pixel 9a is not expected to have any extra buttons apart from the standard power button and volume rocker.

 Display Differences

-But here's the bad news — the iPhone SE 4 will very likely be stuck to a 60 Hz refresh rate yet again.
+But here's the bad news — the iPhone 16e is stuck with a 60 Hz refresh rate yet again.
 Yes, Apple insists that's a premium feature, and that's the first thing to get axed when you travel south of the Pro.
 The Pixel 9a, on the other hand, will probably generously be giving you "premium" 120 Hz every time you swipe and swoop through the interface.
 The Pixel 8a already did — no reason to believe Google would go back on that.

-The iPhone will most definitely rock a Face ID unlock sensor in its rather large notch cutout at the top of the screen.
+The iPhone also rocks a Face ID unlock sensor in its rather large notch cutout at the top of the screen.
 And the Pixel 9a is expected to have an optical under-screen fingerprint scanner, as before.

 Performance and Software